Course - Control Systems - TTK4105

 - Application of holistic systems thinking to all types of phenomena.

-- Basis for advanced courses in cybernetics.
+- Foundation for advanced courses in cybernetics.

 General competence:

-- Fundamental understanding of cybernetic systems.
+- Fundamental cybernetic understanding of systems.

 - Communicate about cybernetic concepts with the public.